Humanities Visualization — June 10-18, 2019

 What you need to do this week

 - Work on your project.
-You have until midnight August 16th to submit it.
-See the Final Project requirements.
+You have until midnight June 18th to submit it.
+See the Capstone Exercise requirements.
 Remember that all supporting files need to be in their own GitHub repository (it is not necessary to share the Canadian war diary files, unless you have created some sort of dataset from them), while the final project itself has to be mounted on your own domain.

 - Talk to me and talk to each other in Slack.
 Feel free to collaborate, but keep a record of who does what and how much.